xiaoxiao921/KCD2ModLoader/README.md

 - ASI mod loading, it has the same feature set as [this one](https://github.com/ThirteenAG/Ultimate-ASI-Loader), minus the configuration part.

 - XML Merging System.
 For files like InventoryPreset which are not supported fully by the game PTF System.

+- Trainer, right now with a very easy and nice to use Noclip.

+- Debug Inspectors: PTF, Entities.

 ## Test Mod